Ilyabasharov/nerfstudio/docs/developer_guides/pipelines/fields.md

     """Where the frustum starts along a ray."""
     ends: TensorType["bs":..., 1]
     """Where the frustum ends along a ray."""
-    pixel_area: TensorType["bs":..., 1]
+    radii: TensorType["bs":..., 1]
-    """Projected area of pixel a distance 1 away from origin."""
+    """Radii of projected area of pixel a distance 1 away from origin."""
     ...
 ```